oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 As described in [MQTT-v5.0](#mqtt-v50), Section 3.1, _CONNECT –
-Connection Request_, the Client Identifier (`ClientID`) is a required field in the CONNECT control packet.
-Further requirements are contained in Section 3.1.3.1, _Client Identifier (ClientID)_, which defines the `ClientID` as a UTF-8 string between 1 and 23 bytes long containing only letters and numbers (MQTT servers may accept longer `ClientIDs`).
-The MQTT specification also permits brokers to accept CONNECT control packets without a `ClientID`, in which case the broker assigns its own `ClientID` to the connection, which the client is obligated to use.
+Connection Request_, the Client Identifier (`ClientID`) is a required field in the `CONNECT` control packet.
+Further requirements are contained in Section 3.1.3.1, _Client Identifier (ClientID)_, which defines the `ClientID` as a UTF-8 string between 1 and 23 bytes long containing only letters and numbers (MQTT servers are permitted to accept longer `ClientIDs`).
+The MQTT specification also permits brokers to accept `CONNECT` control packets without a `ClientID`, in which case the broker created and assigns its own `ClientID` to the connection.
+MQTT clients are obligated to use the broker-assigned `ClientID` if one is included in the `CONACK` control packet.
 [MQTT-v5.0](#mqtt-v50) provides no further definition regarding the format or assignment of `ClientIDs`.

 The `ClientID` serves to identify the client to the broker so that the broker can maintain state information about the